jinningxian/arweave_project/README.md

 `POST /search`

-if documentation/record existed, it will return the link (with transaction record); otherwise, it will show the user with "We could not find your data"
+if documentation/record existed, it will return message with the link (with transaction record); otherwise, it will show the user with "We could not find your data" with return message